scikit-learn/sklearn-pypi-package/README.md

 - `pip uninstall sklearn` will actually not uninstall `scikit-learn`, you can still do `import sklearn` afterwards
-- it can be confusing to have both `sklearn` and `scikit-learn` in the `pip list` output prompting questions like "why do I have scikit-learn 1.1.3 and sklearn 0.0, and what does it even mean"?
+- it can be confusing to have both `sklearn` and `scikit-learn` in the `pip list` output, prompting questions like "why do I have scikit-learn 1.1.3 and sklearn 0.0, and what does it even mean"?